 3. Spray face toner or apple cider vinegar solution (1 teaspoon apple cider vinegar to 1 cup water) under your arms at night.
 You may also like to try our Underarm Primer, which is very soothing.

-4. Moisturize your armpits every single day with unscented oil (coconut, olive, etc.) or the Underarm Primer before applying deodorant.
+4. Moisturize your armpits every single day with unscented oil (coconut, olive, etc.) or the Aloe Rose Lotion before applying deodorant.

 5. Gently exfoliate your pits once a week.
 You can use a our Mesh Scrub Cloth or a gentle body scrub.